CJBR-97/CJBR-97.github.io/docs/prompting.md

   </figcaption>
 </figure>

+## Conclusion
+I hope you have gained something from this article.
 Concerning AI art, my view is that the program makes art with the human as a director or patron commissioning the work.
 Please use this remarkable tool responsibly and get some great images.

 Happy prompting!